 Recommended Read:18 Most Common Horse Diseases: You Must Know As Horse Owner

-After the teeth have been rasped a considerable improvement occurs and the horse no longer wastes food, is a more efficient food converter, gain weight, readily accepts the bit and is more amenable to training.
-The knowledge on teeth and its problem is very necessary to study the horse digestive system.
+After the teeth have been rasped a considerable improvement occurs and the horse no longer wastes food, is a more efficient food converter, gain weight, readily accepts the bit, and is more amenable to training.
+The knowledge of teeth and its problem is very necessary to study the horse digestive system.

 The stomach of the horse is similar to that of the pig only larger and has a capacity of about 16 litters.
 The capacity compared to the rest of the gastrointestinal tract is small and had contributed to the horse being a contentious grazer able to handle many small meals rather than several large ones.